mrtnbroder/elmux/README.md

 # Elmux

-Elmux brings the Elm Architecture to React
+Elmux brings the Elm architecture to JS